-Students who are achieving below grade level may require additional assistance and Tier III Interventions to catch up to their peers.
+Nevertheless, in some instances students who are achieving below grade level may require additional assistance and Tier III Interventions to catch up to their peers.
 As discussed above, strategies may include after-school tutoring, differentiated instruction and other program modifications and supports as determined by the classroom teacher.
-Teachers may modify classroom materials or strategies in coordination with the SSPT Team for students who are performing below grade level, depending on the student's specific need, including such things as providing visual aids; adapt worksheets or assignment materials; providing directions in writing or in smaller, distinct steps; pre-teaching; modifying assignments (in this case, teachers would modify instructional level or shorten assignment to provide a student with opportunities to participate in each learning experience.); give extra cues or prompts; offer extended time or allow breaks; modify testing methods (e.g., read test questions aloud, change the setting of the test to a more quiet environment, etc.).
+Teachers may modify classroom materials or strategies in coordination with the SSPT Team for students who are achieving below grade level, depending on the student's specific need, including such things as providing visual aids; adapt worksheets or assignment materials; providing directions in writing or in smaller, distinct steps; pre-teaching; modifying assignments (lower level or shorten); give extra cues or prompts; offer extended time or allow breaks; modify testing methods (e.g., read test questions aloud, change the setting of the test to a more quiet environment, etc.).
 Students may also receive small group pull out support and instruction embedding within the regular class day.

-Every effort is made to avoid pulling students from an elective period so that Tier III interventions are not perceived as a punishment.
+Every effort is made to avoid pulling students from an enrichment class, such as art, cooking or gardening, so that Tier III interventions are not perceived as a punishment.